Queen Charlotte: A Bridgerton Story

 Queen Charlotte: A Bridgerton Story is an American historical romance television limited series created by Shonda Rhimes for Netflix.
 The series is a prequel spin-off of the Netflix series Bridgerton.
 The story is loosely based on an alternate history take on the rise of Charlotte of Mecklenburg-Strelitz to prominence and power in the late 18th century.
 The series premiered on May 4, 2023.

 The series received generally favorable reviews from critics, who appreciated the performances of Arsema Thomas and India Amarteifio.
-It was nominated at the 75th Primetime Emmy Awards for costume design, make-up and hairstyle, winning the latter; Julie Andrews was also nominated for her voice-over performance.
+It was nominated at the 75th Primetime Creative Arts Emmy Awards for costume design, make-up and hairstyle, winning the latter; Julie Andrews was also nominated for her voice-over performance.
 Shonda Rhimes won the Black Reel Award for Outstanding Writing, Drama Series and the series was recognized at the NAACP Image Awards for Outstanding Drama Series.

 Kris Bowers's score and soundtrack, containing reinterpretations of pop songs in a classical style, was well-received, with Alicia Keys's song "If I Ain't Got You" being nominated at the MTV Video Music Award for Best Video for Good.

 In the first week after its premiere, the series debuted at number one in 91 countries, including the United States, the United Kingdom, Australia, India, South Africa and Canada, and topped the Netflix Global Weekly Top 10 on May 7, 2023.

 Premise

-The spin-off miniseries revolving around Queen Charlotte consists of two plot lines: one in the present of Bridgerton, beginning in 1814 with the death of the royal heir Princess Charlotte, (Note: This plotline depicts historical events that happened in the years 1817–1818, but in the fictional timeline of Bridgerton sets between season 2 and 3 (1814/1815).) an event that causes the Queen to pressure her children to marry and produce another royal heir; the other begins in 1761 with Charlotte meeting and marrying King George.
+The spin-off miniseries revolving around Queen Charlotte consists of two plot lines: one in the present timeline of Bridgerton, beginning with the death of the royal heir Princess Charlotte, (Note: This plotline depicts historical events that happened in the years 1817–1818, but is set between Seasons 2 and 3 (1814–1815) in the fictional timeline of Bridgerton.) an event that causes the Queen to pressure her children to marry and produce another royal heir; the other begins with Charlotte meeting and marrying King George.
 The latter explores the King and Queen's marriage and his mental illness.